Henry runs into NFL record book as Titans rout Jaguars 30-9

 And that was just part of an amazing night for Henry.

-Henry tied Tony Dorsett's 99-yarder on Jan.
+Henry matched Tony Dorsett's 99-yarder on Jan.
 3, 1983, for Dallas against Minnesota for the longest TD run in NFL history.
-Henry ran to his left and ran up the sideline, stiff-arming first Jaguars cornerback A.J.
-Bouye, then rookie linebacker Leon Jacobs twice and finally a shove to linebacker Myles Jack to finish off the TD.
+Henry ran to his left and went up the sideline, stiff-arming cornerback A.J.
+Bouye, then rookie linebacker Leon Jacobs twice and finally shoving linebacker Myles Jack to finish off the TD.

 Henry set a franchise record with 238 yards on just 16 carries, topping the previous mark of 228 yards set by Chris Johnson in 2009 against yes, the Jaguars.